Spice up your inbox with FREE German recipes and a free recipe ebook!

 What To Serve With Rouladen – Top 10 German Side Dishes for Rouladen

-➤ by Lydia Fulson
+Lydia Fulson - author

 Knowing what to serve with rouladen doesn't have to be a stressful task.
-Check out this wunderbar Top 10 variety of German traditional sides that make the perfect pair with your delicious beef rouladen recipe!
+Check out this Top 10 variety of German traditional sides that make the perfect pair with your delicious beef rouladen recipe!

 Maybe you recognize some of these yummy German sides from growing up with your Mutti.
-Now, you can make them and relive all of those memories as you enjoy them with the classic German dish, rouladen!

 Let's kick off our Top 10 German Traditional Side Dishes to serve with rouladen by starting with...

-Salad Sides
+Salad sides

 1. Southern Cucumber Salad

+Southern German Cucumber Salad, aka Gurkensalat, is the version of cucumber salad made without using cream.
 The refreshing goodness of this salad makes it such a great side dish to pair with rouladen, don't you agree?

 2. Northern German Cucumber Salad

-3. Green Salad with Oma's Sour Cream Dressing
+3. Green Salad with Sour Cream Dressing

-Carb Sides
+Carb sides

 4. Potato Dumplings